la2050/challenge/_2021/connect/arts-bridging-the-gap.md

   each other in the process of doing it?
 And does our neighborhood look and feel like a stronger community as a result?”
 If the answer to these questions is a resounding “yes!”, then we achieved what we set out to do.
-Approximately how many people will be directly impacted by this proposal?: '6650' Approximately how many people will be indirectly impacted by this proposal?: '3800000' Please describe the broader impact of your proposal.: ' A mural has immensely positive impacts on its surroundings.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '6650' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3800000' Describe how Los Angeles County will be different if your work is successful.: ' A mural has immensely positive impacts on its surroundings.
 It creates pride in a community both for those who create it and who look upon it, increases foot traffic, and attracts businesses and tourists to an area.
 A mural turns a drab street corner into a hub where people gather, and often becomes a phenom on social media - think, for instance, of how often murals are used as the backdrops for selfies and videos.
 Studies show that the placement of a mural can attract housing creation, reduce depression and crime, and overall elevate the quality of life for residents and businesses.
 At Arts Bridging the Gap, that is fundamentally what we exist to do - uplift and create connections and messages of peace within, for and by our city.'
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings